denar50/apitestreact/README.md

 ##### Stores:

 - *PicturesStore*: contains the state of the application.
-It listens to all the actions mentioned above and implement handlers for every event in those actions.
+It subscribes to all the actions mentioned above and implement handlers for every event in those actions.
 The store also has a *cathegories* object which represents the tags to filter the pictures retrieved from the *FlickerResource*.
 By default there are three cathegories (tags): cats, dogs and birds.

 ##### Components: